 25. Teach Your Kids About Science

 Take your science class outside and be amazed by the dancing raisins experiment.
 All you need is a handful of raisins and some fizzy water.
-Find out how to do the experiment here.
-Here are 11 science activities for early years children.
+Or you could try one of these 11 science activities for early years children.

 At Kidadl we pride ourselves on offering families original ideas to make the most of time spent together at home or out and about, wherever you are in the world.
 We strive to recommend the very best things, that are suggested by our community and are things we would do ourselves - our aim is to be the trusted friend to parents.

 We try our very best, but cannot guarantee perfection.
 We will always aim to give you accurate information at the date of publication - however, information does change, so it's important you do your own research, double-check and make the decision that is right for your family.